OWASP/www-committee-chapter/resources/sponsors/readme.md

-List of OWASP Global Sponsors
+List of many OWASP Global Sponsors (current and past) to help Chapters to find sponsors